pironim/yummy_mummy/README.md

      or resort existing locale to match specific..
      It can be usefull if you want to review it with your eyes another task resort locale like specific one(at least existing keys)

+7. Values can be a little bit different its a question about code style single quotes, missing quotes, double quotes. in fact it's a question about quotes.
+   The same quotes can improve readability
+   Potential problem different language can have a problems with no quotes for example (special symbol for PL locale)

+8. add missing keys to specific locale. - align locales problem can be complex - missing keys only or different tree structure.
+   I believe this also require sorting and adding. maybe it can be visualized.

+9. General problem for lib is what you want to compare?
+   * files?
+   * loaded tree?
+   * yml.erb?(not sure somebody use it)
+   * js locales ? (is there any difference maybe yml level is the same)